Jingzi2020/CEE498_2020_G1/manuscript.md

 ## Abstract {.page_break_before}
-The aim of this study is to create a predictive model for bike-sharing counts in a n hour in the city of London in United Kingdom.
-The model makes use of regular neural network.
-And the main features affecting the bike counts include weather conditions and time.
-The model root mean square is 210, with a mean of 1124 counts in an hour compared to 1138 counts in an hour in the training data.
-The model provides enough accuracy for planning a new station and scheduling bike redistribution schedules.
+The aim of this study is to create a predictive model for bike-sharing counts in an hour in the city of London in United Kingdom.
+The model makes use of regular neural networks.
+And the main features affecting the bike counts include weather conditions and time variables.
+The model's root mean square is 210, with a mean of 1124 counts in an hour for testing data compared to 1138 counts in an hour in the training data.
+The model provides enough accuracy for planning the number of docks at a new station and scheduling bike redistribution schedules between stations.